tlswg/tls13-spec/draft-ietf-tls-tls13.md

 {{!RFC5705}} defines keying material exporters for TLS in terms of the TLS pseudorandom function (PRF).
 This document replaces the PRF with HKDF, thus requiring a new construction.
 The exporter interface remains the same.

-If context is provided, the value is computed as:
+The exporter value is computed as:

     HKDF-Expand-Label(Secret, label, Hash(context_value), key_length)

 Where Secret is either the early_exporter_secret or the exporter_secret.
 Implementations MUST use the exporter_secret unless explicitly specified by the application.
-When adding TLS 1.3 to TLS 1.2 stacks, the exporter_secret MUST be for the existing exporter interface.
+A separate interface for the early exporter is RECOMMENDED, especially on a server where a single interface can make the early exporter inaccessible.

-If no context is provided, the value is computed as above but with a zero-length context_value.
-Note that providing no context computes the same value as providing an empty context.
-As of this document's publication, no allocated exporter label is used with both modes.
-Future specifications MUST NOT provide an empty context and no context with the same label and SHOULD provide a context, possibly empty, in all exporter computations.
+If no context is provided, the context_value is zero-length.
+Consequently, providing no context computes the same value as providing an empty context.
+As of this document's publication, no allocated exporter label is used both with and without a context.
+Future specifications MUST NOT define a use of exporters that permit both an empty context and no context with the same label.
+New uses of exporters SHOULD provide a context in all exporter computations, though the value could be empty.

 #  Compliance Requirements